-This policy applies to any event that is intended for Jones School students where alcohol will be served or consumed, and Jones School student attendance is likely to be more than incidental (unless there will also be a significant undergraduate population, in which case the Rice University Undergraduate Alcohol Policy should be followed).
+This policy applies to any event, on-campus or off-campus, that is intended for Jones School students where alcohol will be served or consumed, and Jones School student attendance is likely to be more than incidental (unless there will also be a significant undergraduate population, in which case the Rice University Undergraduate Alcohol Policy should be followed).

 This policy is based on the understanding that all individuals will act in accordance with the law and the Rice University Alcohol Policy, which prohibits persons under age 21 from drinking alcohol and makes it illegal to buy alcohol for, or serve alcohol to, those under 21.